feasting-friends/Feasting-Friends/README.md

 - enzyme test suite
 - `async await`-ed all `.then`ables
 - used dotenv for api keys
-- forced reload whenever you like it one
+- forced reload whenever you like it a thing (YES, IT'S A FEATURE)

 ## what we didn't

+- fix the webpack dev server (aka ran `npm run build && npm run start`)

+## biggest techinical challenges

+- graphql
+- css
+- babel-loaders (see: testing)